The Congregation Of The Infant Jesus & Mercy Hospital

 The three made their way to Brooklyn where they stayed with the Little Sisters of the Poor.
 Their plans to travel west to minister to French children were changed when Bishop Charles E. McDonnell asked them to stay in the Diocese of Brooklyn to nurse the sick poor in their own homes.
 In 1907, Bishop McDonnell received approval from Pope Pius X to establish the sisters as an American Community, distinct from their origins in the French Congregation.
 Their “home nursing” ministry eventually evolved into a New York State certified health agency known as the Nursing Sisters Home Visiting Service.

 Bishop McDonnell also identified the need for a Catholic hospital in Nassau County.
 In 1913, Sister Marie Emma who was one of the three nuns from France, assumed charge of a 13 bed former sanitarium in Hempstead called “Old Mercy.”
-Replaced by “New Mercy” in 1941, the facility is currently known as Mercy Medical Center.
+Replaced by “New Mercy” in 1941, the facility is currently known as Mercy Hospital.
 It has grown to 375 beds, providing signature services, caring and compassion for all who come through its doors in search of healing.

 Members of the congregation are still engaged in various aspects of health care throughout Brooklyn and Long Island.
 They are also active in prison ministry, work at the Interfaith Nutrition Network, and teach at the college level.
 The sisters advocate “for people who cannot speak for themselves.”
 They continue to follow their motto, “To minister in Christ” and remain “Faithful to Our Mission”, the theme for their jubilee year.